truemagic-coder/solana-agent/README.md

 ## Features

-* Text streaming messages by AI Agents
+* Multi-modal input-output streaming with text or audio by AI Agents
 * Conversational memory per user shared by all AI Agents
 * Routing based on AI Agent specializations
 * Built-in Internet Search for all AI Agents